James N. Mason papers

 The collection also includes copies of Mason's publication, Siege, as well as subscription requests and correspondence with his subscribers.

-There are also early materials related to the ANP during the era of George Lincoln Rockwell.
+There are early materials related to the American Nazi Party (ANP) during the era of George Lincoln Rockwell.
 These include internal ANP documents, newsletters, and Rockwell's personal and official correspondence.
 This portion of the collection contains several bound photograph albums as well as an assortment of loose photographs depicting events from Rockwell's personal and political life.

 The James N. Mason collection under call number RH WL MS 41 is arranged in six series.

 - American Nazi Party (ANP) and George Lincoln Rockwell (GLR) 1950-1985